SublimeIbanez/logfather/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing
-._. why would you want to do this to me?
+._. why would you do this?